bboc/todoist-converter/README.md

 ### Setup

-Download a [release from github](https://github.com/bboc/todoist-converter/releases) or clone the repository, then set it up via
+Download a [release from github](https://github.com/bboc/todoist-converter/releases) or clone the repository, then set it up for usage via

+`python setup.py install`

+or for development with

-`python setup.py`
+`python setup.py install`

+You might want to set up a virtual environment before you do that.

 ### Usage